The star of Some Like It Hot knows she moves and sounds like no one else.

-“Before I started waiting for you, Marilyn, I sat two and a half hours for makeup to become this delightful woman in a too tight dress that’s uncomfortable as hell and wonder if you even care.”
+“Before I started waiting for you, Marilyn, I sat two and a half hours for makeup to become this delightful woman in a too tight dress that’s uncomfortable as hell and wonder if you even care,” says Tony.

-He wants to be as pretty as Marilyn but isn’t quite.
+He wants to be pretty as Marilyn but isn’t quite.